GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 or duplicating its definitions.
 Compatibility headers may include the owner header to preserve macro visibility, but they must not redeclare the macros.

+When a Core register structure models named register fields, expose the hardware word as a register-member union with a full-width `.REG` image and a named `.BIT` field view, following the Timer register-map pattern.
+Keep the fields in least-significant-bit-first order and represent every gap explicitly with a reserved field so the view totals exactly 32 bits.
+If one physical bit range has different read and write meanings, place named views such as `.BIT.READ` and `.BIT.WRITE` inside the register union rather than selecting one misleading interpretation.

+Use `.REG` as the canonical LL transaction path.
+A `.BIT` view documents and exposes field placement, but it does not authorize compiler-generated read-modify-write accesses where the hardware contract requires a staged full-register transfer.
+Keyed, action, write-only, and write-one-to-clear register transactions must use the appropriate full-register operation.

 Do not centralize peripheral instance/capability predicates or peripheral-specific operating limits in `stm32f1xx_defines.h`.
 Introduce them only when required and keep them inside the respective peripheral stack; for